cloudfoundry/garden-runc-release/.github/ISSUE_TEMPLATE.md

 # Logs

 Provide any output you think may be useful in understanding/explaining the issue.
-The garden log files are found in `/var/vcap/sys/log/garden/`.
+The garden log files are found in `/var/vcap/sys/log/garden/` on the VM in which the Garden job is running.

-Run ordnance survey using the following command and attach the resulting tar to the issue: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.
+Run ordnance survey (from within the VM running the Garden job) using the following command and attach the resulting tar to the issue: `curl bit.ly/garden-ordnance-survey -sSfL | bash`.

 # Docker image (if relevant)